DavidSchinazi/draft-schinazi-httpbis-transport-auth/draft-schinazi-httpbis-transport-auth.md

 require authentication.
 This document proposes a new non-probeable cryptographic authentication scheme.

+> Note that, if this document is adopted by the HTTPBIS working group, it will be renamed to draft-ietf-httpbis-unprompted-auth.

 --- middle

 # Introduction {#introduction}

-Existing HTTP authentication mechanisms are probeable in the sense that it is possible for an unauthenticated client to probe whether an origin serves resources that require authentication.
+Existing HTTP authentication mechanisms (see {{Section 11 of !HTTP=RFC9110}}) are probeable in the sense that it is possible for an unauthenticated client to probe whether an origin serves resources that require authentication.
 It is possible for an origin to hide the fact that it requires authentication by not generating Unauthorized status codes, however that only works with non-cryptographic authentication schemes: cryptographic schemes (such as signatures or message authentication codes) require a fresh nonce to be signed, and there is no existing way for the origin to share such a nonce without exposing the fact that it serves resources that require authentication.
 This document proposes a new non-probeable cryptographic authentication scheme.

 There are scenarios where servers may want to expose the fact that authentication is required for access to specific resources.
 This is left for